judy-chelangat/week1-code-challenge/README.md

 node filename.js
 # Author
 I am the sole author of this entire project, all the entities of the attached files are original and under my ownership.
+# support
+you can reach me via email at       judysigilai75@gmail.com for any inquiries or additional comments

  # license
   This project is licensed under the MIT License